 The final product is typically 60-80 percent THC (though some can push into the 90%+ territory) and is frequently consumed by dabbing, vaporizing, or as an ingredient in edibles.
-However, rosin is a highly adaptable concentrate that can be used as the key ingredient in almost any cannabis-infused product including topicals, tinctures, and prerolls.
+However, it's is a highly adaptable concentrate that can be used as the key ingredient in almost any cannabis-infused product including topicals, tinctures, and prerolls.

 After processing, the texture and appearance of rosin concentrates can vary depending on a variety of factors, but it is generally a sticky and translucent substance with a creamy yellow to a dark golden hue.
 Because volatile solvents never come into contact with the product, it’s considered one of the purest forms of cannabis concentrate.

 Unlike the “solvent-free” concentrates which are made with solvents that are eventually removed during the production process, rosin-based extracts are truly solventless from beginning to end.
 It’s also referred to as a “full-spectrum” extract because it retains the cannabis plant’s full assortment of active compounds — making it popular as a starting material in the production of high-quality shatter, sugar, budder, wax, and other dabbable concentrates.